 The team of website contributors consists of Al-Huda School alumni and Dar-us-Salaam staff members, each with different roles in the process.
 “The first step was to find a theme suitable for a nonprofit organization like ours in appearance and functionality.
 This involved going through the hundreds of themes out there and finding the one that was best fit for Dar-us-Salaam,” said an Al-Huda alumna who is working on these websites.
 She collaborates with freelance coders and other website specialists in changing elements of the sites to customize them to their needs.

 “We put a lot of trust in our alumna who had no real experience in web design.
 She was able to learn what she needed to learn, and she managed a few web developers to take care of some of the customizations and programming.
-We could have simply outsourced the entire website and had it done in a week, but it was more important for us to get our graduates involved because they will be taking over Dar-us-Salaam in the future, in shaa Allah,” said Minhaj Hasan from Dar-us-Salaam Funding Development Office.
+We could have simply outsourced the entire website and had it done in a week, but it was more important for us to get our graduates involved because they will be taking over Dar-us-Salaam in the future, in shaa Allah,” said Minhaj Hasan from the Dar-us-Salaam Donor Care Office.